 Bans are useless, fight poverty instead

-Economic sanctions against child labor that try to set international labor standards seem to have positive impacts at first.
+Economic sanctions against child labour that try to set international labour standards seem to have positive impacts at first.
 Indeed, this causes the price of banned goods to decrease and thus kids are paid less in return.
 This should in theory give them less incentive to keep on working.
 But, governments miss the heart of the problem.
-If the kid is forced to work to sustain his family, then you have dragged the whole family into poverty with this anti-child labor policy.
+If the kid is forced to work to sustain his family, then you have dragged the whole family into poverty with this anti-child labour policy.

 The role of the state